unicolai42/AutoLikeInsta/README.md

 18. Now we have to select pictures to scrap.
 Take Instagram's picture url then paste it in the SpreadSheet : Select 'picturesToScrap' sheet and insert in column A at the top (row 1 then 2 then 3...).

 19. Now launch the script again and the magic potion will do the rest !

+If you have any problem to set up, send me shoot me a mail at ugo.nicolai@gmail.com